hydroperx/silverhoney/README.md

 Silverhoney is a font that aims to be close to what is used in Windows 8.1 Metro.

+## Requirements

+* [ ] Coordinates ($x, y$) are zero or power of two, so that the font may be rendered either in the graphics processing unit (GPU) or in the central processing unit (CPU).
+Therefore, the font is intended to be quadratic, with certain curve control points.
+* [ ] The font is Extra Light, therefore shapes are initially built as segment paths (partial shapes)
+* [ ] After a partial shape is complete, select all of its points and select <kbd>Element > Expand Stroke</kbd> and expand stroke by Major Axis (width) = 1 and Minor Axis (height) = 1 and Nib Angle = 45.

 ## Tasks

 ### Project format